Hamas releases 24 captives amid Israel truce: Here’s what’s to know

 On the Egyptian side of the border, the freed Israeli captives met representatives of the Shin Bet, Israel’s domestic intelligence agency, according to the Israel Broadcasting Authority.

-Medical staff, soldiers and helicopters are also waiting for them.
-The released captives will be taken in helicopters to hospitals in Tel Aviv for medical and psychological assessments.
+Medical staff, soldiers and helicopters were also waiting for them.
+The released captives were taken in helicopters to hospitals in Tel Aviv for medical and psychological assessments.

 At the hospitals, captives will also reunite with their families, the Israeli army said earlier on Friday.

-Which captives will be released?
+Which captives were released?

 However, relatives of the first group have not commented on the release.
 The Israeli government has reportedly warned them to not speak with the media and asked news outlets to not publish names accessed through any leaks.